+86-18806502077

 • Load Gain: ≥30% higher vs. conventional assembly

-• Shaft Alignment: coupling and raceway share a common axis — no press-fit eccentricity
+• Shaft Alignment: coupling and raceway share a common axis, with no press-fit eccentricity

 • Applications: industrial automation, sewing machinery, textile equipment